Trump Presses 'Cancel Culture' War, But Here Are 6 Numbers That Matter More

 "We must now realize the promise of America by trusting God, unifying our vision and building our future."

--- Kanye West announces his 2020 run for president on Twitter on Saturday, which was July 4.
+— Kanye West announces his 2020 run for president on Twitter on July Fourth